-More information about the TAPs program is available at colorado.uli.org/taps or by calling 303.893.1760.
+More information about the TAPs program is available at colorado.uli.org/taps.

 III.
 Eligibility, Funding and Requirements (initial requirements)

 Eligible Applicants

 Any nonprofit institution or public agency (with the potential for a private entity partner) may respond to this RFA.
 City or county governments, redevelopment or transit agencies, nonprofit organizations, and community-based organizations (with potential for a private entity partner) are all eligible.
 Each application must be accompanied by: